Ghost Machine (company): History

 The launch of Ghost Machine was announced on October 12, 2023 at the New York Comic Con.
 It was touted as a cooperative media company that would publish creator-owned comics through Image Comics.
-The company made the announcement at the convention's the Lunar retailer breakfast, with its first convention panel held on October 13, and produced a Ghost Machine #1 ashcan comic, as a giveway to visitors to the company's booth.
+The company made the announcement at the convention's the Lunar Distribution retailer breakfast, with its first convention panel held on October 13, and produced a Ghost Machine #1 ashcan comic, as a giveway to visitors to the company's booth.

 The company's founding writers and artists are: Brad Meltzer, Jason Fabok, Gary Frank, Bryan Hitch, Geoff Johns, Lamont Magee, Francis Manapul, Peter J. Tomasi, Maytal Zchut and Brad Anderson.
 It was also indicated that other creators would be joining the company after they completed their prior commitments to other publishers.
-Ghost Machine was conceived with the idea that its founding creators would be exclusive to the company and would jointly own, operate and profit from their creations.
+Ghost Machine was conceived with the idea that its founding creators would be exclusive to the company and would jointly own, operate, and profit from their creations.
 The group ownership of the imprint's properties is reflected in the editorial page of its inaugural publication, Ghost Machine #1, under the headline "Welcome to the First Fully Shared Creator-Owned Universes!"
 In the accompanying text, the creators state, "We completely co-own our company, characters, and universes together, sharing in publishing, but also in media, merchandise, and beyond."
-Novelist/television writer Brad Meltzer explained the rationale for the company, pointing to how in the American comics history, historically, writers and artists were not able to control or earn considerable profit from creations that went on to become highly lucrative for publishers, like Superman, saying, "The entertainment industry is an ecosystem, and it is ever changing...When you tell the stories of comics themselves, the creator doesn't always come first."
+Novelist/television writer Brad Meltzer explained the rationale for the company, pointing to how in the American comics history, historically, writers and artists were not able to control or earn considerable profit from creations that went on to become highly lucrative for publishers, like Superman, saying, "The entertainment industry is an ecosystem, and it is ever changing...
+When you tell the stories of comics themselves, the creator doesn't always come first."

 Pointing to the 2023 Writer's Guild and SAG-AFTRA strikes (the latter of which was still ongoing at the time of Ghost Machine's launch), the company further explained in a press release:

 "As the recent Hollywood strikes have shown, creatives are disenfranchised with the traditional industry model – creators seek increased empowerment as a natural progression to an ever-changing entertainment landscape.
 Ghost Machine's enterprising business model is at the forefront of this evolution with the characters and full company ownership shared by its creators in every way."

 "Our ambition for Ghost Machine is to push beyond superheroes, introducing new genres, characters and shared universes, completely co-owned by all the creators involved.
 We see this as the future of how creatives will work and retain creative control and meaningfully participate in success like never before.
 Our passion is for the magic of graphic storytelling and the emotional resonance of compelling characters.
 But we are not just a comic book company – we are the first wholly creator-owned and operated media company of its kind, born out of a desire to create and succeed together."